-When clicking on the actual server name (not the 💷 used to expand the options), the right-hand panel will fill with the General Setup options for that server.
+When clicking on the actual server name (not the 🗉 used to expand the options), the right-hand panel will fill with the General Setup options for that server.

-Servers General Email Audio Communications

-RACHEL-PC (MASTER) Server name RACHEL-PC
+Server Name

-Video format V
+Video Format

-Network interface TAP-Windows Adapter V9 (10.0.1 $ imes $
+Network Interface

-Encrypted links Secure ~
+Encrypted links

-Manual dome control override period 10 seconds 🖨

-Enable catMobile connections

-Allow transcoded live video

-Server Name The descriptive name given to the individual unit.
+The descriptive name given to the individual unit.
 It identifies the unit in the GUI.

-Video Format Choose between PAL and NTSC.
+Choose between PAL and NTSC.

-Note: It is not advisable to mix formats across units on the same
+Note: It is not advisable to mix formats across units on the same site.

-Notwork Interface site.

-Network Interface Will list the Network Interfaces on this unit, and their current IP Addresses.
+Will list the Network Interfaces on this unit, and their current IP Addresses.

-Encrypted links Set level of encryption for external site connections:
+Set level of encryption for external site connections:

-Disabled, Minimal only critical connections are encrypted, Secure (default); all connections except those with high volume video are encrypted, All - all connections are encrypted (including high volume video links).
-The encryption engine uses openssl (SHA512 hashes, ephemeral DH RSA with forward secrecy (DH 2048 bit), and AES-GCM 128-bit symmetric ciphers) equivalent to TLS 1.3.
+- Disabled, - Minimal -- only critical connections are encrypted, - Secure (default); all connections except those with high volume video are encrypted, - All all connections are encrypted (including high volume video links).

+The encryption engine uses openss!
+(SHA512 hashes, ephemeral DH-RSA with forward secrecy (DH 2048 bit), and AES-GCM 128-bit symmetric ciphers) equivalent to TLS 1.3.

 Manual Dome Control Override Period The period of time the controller must be inactive on a particular PTZ camera before it resumes its automatic responses.
+(E.g. tours, presets, etc.)

+Enable CatMobile Connections.

-(E.g. tours, presets, etc.) Enable CatMobile CatMobile connections are connections to the unit via a web Connections. browser, or the iPhone/Android Apps that are available online.
-Note : The mobile connections are made on a unit-by-unit basis, with no site knowledge.
+CatMobile connections are connections to the unit via a web browser, or the iPhone/Android Apps that are available online.

+Note: The mobile connections are made on a unit-by-unit basis, with no site knowledge.
 Enable this on each unit that needs to be available via the mobile interface.

-Allow Transcoded Live Video This is currently only available on Windows units.
+Allow Transcoded Live Video

+This is currently only available on Windows units.
 It uses software encoding to add another, lower quality MPEG, stream to send to the cameras tab.
 This is useful for remote viewing, but will put extra strain on the processor of the unit.